manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 * The greedy actions are those that look best at present, but some of the other actions may actually be better. ε-greedy action selection forces the non-greedy actions to be tried, but indiscriminately, with no preference for those that are nearly greedy or particularly uncertain.
 It would be better to select among the non-greedy actions according to their potential for actually being optimal, taking into account both how close their estimates are to being maximal and the uncertainties in those estimates.
 One effective way of doing this is to select actions as

 <div align="center">
-action = argmax(Q(a) + c * sqrt(ln(t) / N(a)))
+A<sub>t</sub> = argmax<sub>a</sub>(Q(a) + c * sqrt(ln(t) / N(a)))
 </div>

-where ln t denotes the natural logarithm of t (the number that e ≈ 2.71828 would have to be raised to in order to equal t), and the number c > 0 controls the degree of exploration.
-If Nt(a) = 0, then a is considered to be a maximizing action.
+  * where c > 0 controls the degree of exploration.
+  * If Nt(a) = 0, then a is considered to be a maximizing action.

-The idea of this upper confidence bound (UCB) action selection is that the square-root term is a measure of the uncertainty or variance in the estimate of a’s value.
-The quantity being max’ed over is thus a sort of upper bound on the possible true value of action a, with the c parameter determining the confidence level.
-Each time a is selected the uncertainty is presumably reduced;
+* The **idea of this upper confidence bound (UCB) action selection** is that **the square-root term is a measure of the uncertainty or variance in the estimate of a’s value**.
+  * The quantity being max’ed over is thus a sort of **upper bound on the possible true value of action a**, with the **c parameter determining the confidence level**.
-Nt(a) is incremented and, as it appears in the denominator of the uncertainty term, the term is decreased.
-On the other hand, each time an action other a is selected t is increased; as it appears in the numerator the uncertainty estimate is increased.
-The use of the natural logarithm means that the increase gets smaller over time, but is unbounded; all actions will eventually be selected, but 42 CHAPTER 2.
-MULTI-ARM BANDITS
+  * Each time a is selected the uncertainty is presumably reduced; Nt(a) is incremented and, as it appears in the denominator of the uncertainty term, the term is decreased.
+  * On the other hand, each time an action other a is selected t is increased; as it appears in the numerator the uncertainty estimate is increased.
-�-greedy � = 0.1
-UCB c = 2
-Average
-reward
-Steps
+  * The use of the natural logarithm means that the increase gets smaller over time, but is unbounded; all actions will eventually be selected, but as time goes by it will be a longer wait, and thus a lower selection frequency, for actions with a lower value estimate or that have already been selected more times.

 Figure 2.3: Average performance of UCB action selection on the 10-armed testbed.
-As shown, UCB generally performs better that ε-greedy action selection, except in the first n plays, when it selects randomly among the as-yetunplayed actions.
+As shown, UCB generally performs better that ε-greedy action selection, except in the first n plays, when it selects randomly among the as-yet unplayed actions.
 UCB with c = 1 would perform even better but would not show the prominent spike in performance on the 11th play.
-Can you think of an explanation of this spike? as time goes by it will be a longer wait, and thus a lower selection frequency, for actions with a lower value estimate or that have already been selected more times.
+Can you think of an explanation of this spike?

-Results with UCB on the 10-armed testbed are shown in Figure 2.3.
+* Results with UCB on the 10-armed testbed are shown in Figure 2.3.
 UCB will often perform well, as shown here, but is more difficult than ε-greedy to extend beyond bandits to the more general reinforcement learning settings considered in the rest of this book.
-One difficulty is in dealing with nonstationary problems; something more complex than the methods presented in
-Section 2.4 would be needed.
+* One difficulty is in dealing with nonstationary problems; something more complex than the methods presented in Section 2.4 would be needed.
 Another difficulty is dealing with large state spaces, particularly function approximation as developed in Part III of this book.
 In these more advanced settings there is currently no known practical way of utilizing the idea of UCB action selection.

 ### 2.7 Gradient Bandits
 * We have seen methods that estimate action values and use those estimates to select actions.(a good approach, but it is not the only one possible.)
 * Now, we consider learning a numerical preference **H<sub>t</sub>(a)** for each action a.